Geothermal and Drilling, Inc.

 Regardless of the temperature outside, the ground beneath the earth stays at a constant 55-60 degrees Fahrenheit all year round.

-A geothermal system taps into this source to heat and cool your home with geothermal ground loops that transfer heat to and from the ground depending on the season, instead of the outside air, into your home.
+A geothermal system taps into the ground temperature to heat and cool your home with geothermal ground loops that transfer heat to and from the ground depending on the season, instead of the outside air, into your home.

 How Does a Geothermal System Work?